pytorch/tutorials/advanced_source/privateuseone.rst

 What is PrivateUse1?
 --------------------

-Prior to Pytorch 2.0, PyTorch provided three reserved dispatch keys (and their corresponding Autograd keys) for prototyping out-of-tree backend extensions, the three dispatch keys are as follows:
+Prior to PyTorch 2.0, PyTorch provided three reserved dispatch keys (and their corresponding Autograd keys) for prototyping out-of-tree backend extensions, the three dispatch keys are as follows:

 * ``PrivateUse1/AutogradPrivateUse1``